Doesn't seem familiar? Jump to the "Ultra" help about the grading schema.

 Doesn't seem familiar?
 Jump to the "Original" help about grading schemas.

-You can choose to display grades in different ways with grading schemas.
-A schema takes the points scored on an item and compares it to the item's total points possible to derive a percentage.
+When you create items, you can choose to display grades as points, letter, or percentage.
+The grading schema takes the points scored on an item and compares it to the item's total points possible to derive a percentage.
 The system maps this percentage to a range of scores and displays a grade, such as a letter (A, B, C).

 For the total grade, a student's raw numeric score is 88 out of 100 points possible.
 In a grading schema in which a percentage of 87 to less than 90 equals a B+, the student's score of 88 results in a B+.

 You can edit the Letter schema and rename it.
 Grade schema titles have a 64-character limit.
 You can also edit, delete, or add grade ranges.
-When you change or add a value in the schema, the remaining values adjust.
+When you add a value in the schema, the remaining values adjust.
+When you edit a value in the schema, the remaining values adjust when you save.
 The system ensures that no numeric gaps exist in the schema.
 You can delete rows in your schema, but at least two must stay to remain valid.